-What methodology was used in making the decision to use a GIS application to achieve this duty of care obligation?
+What methodology was used in making the decision to use GIS to examine this standard of care situation?

-As a result of having that knowledge at that time, what difference did GIS make to how the defendant dealt with the standard of care situation?
+As a result of having that knowledge at that time, what difference did GIS make to how you dealt with the standard of care situation?

-What evidence does the defendant have to support the opinion about the difference using GIS made to the standard of care achieved?
+What evidence do you have to support your opinion about the difference using GIS made to the standard of care achieved?